 In Feudal Japan, prior to the Tokugawas' consolidation of control, there were quite a few orders of warrior monks ("sohei").
 Many of them were of samurai origins themselves (some were ronin, others preferred the religious orders to serving a secular lord) and all of them were just as tough customers, and as ferocious, as the samurai.
 There were full-scale wars between rival temples, and Tokugawa Ieyasu had to put them all down very hard to get the country to be quiet.

-The Ikko-Ikki are a good example of this.
-Their description up in the Video Games section covers the basics, their beliefs made even their allies hate them.
+The Ikko-Ikki's description up in the Video Games section covers the basics, their beliefs made even their allies hate them.
 It took Oda Nobunaga three separate sieges to bring down their fortress at Nagashima.
 He didn't even manage to take it conventionally; the third siege ended when Oda forces managed to surround it and burn it to the ground, including numerous civilians and non-combatants within.